Why innovation keeps businesses thriving

 Innovation is often associated with the most advanced and leading brands, so you might be asking yourself ‘is innovation even necessary for me?’
 Particularly if you aren’t in a technological sphere.

 There’s also a common belief that innovation means ‘groundbreakingly new’.
-But if that were true, one of the most advanced brands of our time wouldn’t be considered innovative at all – Apple airpods are just earphones.
+But if that were true, then, taking Apple, one of the most advanced brands of our time – their airpods wouldn’t be considered ‘innovative’ – they’re just earphones afterall.
 They are, however, an improvement on our existing technology.

 Why innovation works

-Innovation creates new opportunities and allows you to stay in demand, stopping your product becoming irrelevant as other options in the market appear.
+Innovation creates new opportunities and allows you to stay in demand, stopping your product becoming irrelevant compared with the other options in the market.

-More recently, the Covid pandemic created an urgent need for indie retailers, restaurants and others relying mostly on footfall for survival.
-These businesses always had low requirements to be accessible online, but they were pushed to find new ways of being available to customers and they needed to act fast.
+More recently, the Coronavirus pandemic created an urgent need for those with previously low requirements to be accessible online.
+Many of these being indie retailers, restaurants and others relying mostly on footfall for survival.
+Countless businesses were pushed to find more innovative ways of meeting buyers and trading, and they needed to act fast.

-It’s vital you understand your customers needs first, so you don’t waste resources on the wrong areas, running down capital without seeing profit.
-How you innovate must fit around what your customers require of you.
+However, it is vital you understand your customers needs first.
+How you innovate has to fit these, so you don’t waste resources on the wrong areas, running down capital without seeing profit.

 The theory of innovation

-Innovation theory is incredibly useful for businesses, allowing them to visually see where they’re failing to evolve.
-The four Ps of innovation all focus on different areas of business: product, process, position and paradigm, creating defined areas of focus in order to produce a well-rounded and needed business.
-The space then creates a visual, like the one to the left, mapping them onto a chart to see where they’re lacking in innovation.
+The theory behind innovation is also incredibly useful for businesses, allowing them to visually see where they’re failing to innovate.
+The four Ps of innovation all focus on different areas of business: product, process, position and paradigm, creating defined areas of focus in order to create a well rounded and needed business.
+The space then creates a visual, such as the one to the left, mapping them onto a chart to see where they are lacking in innovation.

-Open innovation, whereby external cooperation and education is embraced, is increasingly important in learning how best to advance.
-Sharing knowledge with other businesses, as well as learning new things from universities and other cutting edge enterprises has been widely recognised for some time.
+Open innovation is increasingly important in expanding the understanding of your areas.
+Sharing knowledge with other businesses, as well as learning new things from universities and other cutting edge enterprises.

-Even in your marketing you must create new and engaging ways for customers to interact with you.
-Everything you create should be geared to make you look enticing and unmissable, something which requires constant refining to achieve.
-Pret mastered this during the pandemic.
-They reached a new audience by capitalising on the opportunities presented by TikTok, creating successful online challenges that were highly engaging.
+Innovation can even be applied to your marketing, creating new and engaging ways for customers to interact with you.
+Your marketing should make you look enticing and unmissable and reach as many people as possible, something which requires constant updating and refining to achieve.
+Pret mastered this during the pandemic, reaching a wide audience on a new platform through online challenges and hashtags.

 Even your website should be innovative, giving consumers a stand out experience on a platform that makes them want to explore more and come back again.
-You really want to stay away from creating a web platform that is merely a replica of everything else out there.
+You really want to stay away from web platforms that are merely replicas of everything else out there.